|

 Evaluate the building like you would a business.
 Financial strength and governance are value drivers.

 Pay attention to floor plan flow.
-Lanai depth, sightlines, and guest separation matter more than an extra 200 square feet.
+Lanai depth, sight lines, natural light and guest separation matter more than an extra 200 square feet.

 Buy the block.
 Quiet street feel, canopy, proximity to Fifth, and “how it walks” are the actual assets.